omahs/imx-docs/docs/main/learn/web3-marketing-and-community/marketing-tactics-to-amplify-community.md

 - Key Announcements Videos (YouTube, Twitter)
 - Events Promotions (Twitter)

-Note: Some platforms have terms and conditions around paid promotions on cryptocurrency, NFT and competitions.
+Note: Some platforms have terms and conditions around paid promotions on cryptocurrency, NFT and competitions in addition to relevant laws and regulations.
 These should be reviewed on a case-by-case basis ahead of any paid promotion.

 ## **Agencies and Third Parties**